zhou-lab/tbmate/README.md

 ![random access1](docs/clip1.gif)

-By genomic coordinates
+Here is another example of Whole Genome Bisulfite Sequencing Data, stored and accessed by genomic coordinates.

 ![random access2](docs/clip2.gif)

 ## Switch coordinate without copying data.

 It is cumbersome to keep another copy of data after changing genome assembly.
 This can be even more storage consuming when one need to re-format array data to be co-analyzed by genome-wide data. tbmate can read a re-arranged address file so that data is used under the new coordinate system withot actual data re-storage.
 For example, one can use array data with a genomic coordinate so that it is used as a whole genome data.
-Here are the demo of how:

-Array to genomic coordinates
+Here is an example to demo projection of array (Infinium EPIC beadchip) to hg38 genomic coordinates.
+Note the change in index file with `-i`.

 ![coordinate switch1](docs/clip3.gif)

-Genomic coordinates to array
+Here is another example of using WGBS data as if it's on the array platform.
+The index projects genomic coordinates to array probe ID:

 ![coordinate switch2](docs/clip4.gif)

-Data preprocessed under one genome assembly, analyzed under another
+Here is an example of projecting across genome assemblies (hg38 to hg19):

 ![coordinate switch3](docs/clip5.gif)

+All index files can be uniquely specified by platform (genome assembly, array ID system etc.) and do not depend on data.
+Datasets can share one copy through symlinks.

 ## Usage